 Apart from Johan, Mari and me, we must count Erik Rinde (1919–94) and Sigurd Rinde (1889–1972).
 They were the ones who made it possible for us to receive office space at the ISF.
 For a long time, Erik Rinde was the ISF Director and also served as chair of its board (1950–74, again from 1988), and as a member of PRIO’s Board (1966–1979).
 The role of Mari Holmboe Ruge was crucial.
 Johan and I had married in 1956, and we travelled a lot together.

-Mari remained in place – held the fort, to use a military expression – and received letters from Johan with incredibly demanding requests surrounding which students to help, whom to call, which prominent people to invite, funds to raise, publications to prepare, conferences to organize, etc., etc. Mari kept the institute alive.
+Mari remained in place – held the fort, to use a military expression – and received letters from Johan with incredibly demanding requests concerning which students to help, whom to call, which prominent people to invite, funds to raise, publications to prepare, conferences to organize, etc., etc. Mari kept the institute alive.

 So, the male founder travelled around the world in the company of his wife, and another female held the fort.
 How would you characterize gender relations in this innovative environment?
 Were you a feminist at the time?